Health and Safety

 Specific Mask Guidelines

-A face covering that covers the nose and mouth must be properly worn by all individuals in School buildings, on School grounds and on School transportation, even when social distancing is observed.
+A face covering that covers the nose and mouth must be properly worn by all individuals in School buildings, on School grounds and on School transportation.

 When you wear a cloth mask, it should: